exscape/plex-hide-spoilers/README.md

 # Stuff left to do

 * Improve Plex login.
 The script currently requires a Plex token, fetched from a logged-in browser.
-* Allow thumbnail replacement/blurring (if requested, I wouldn't use it myself)

 # Installation